- 1Spain: An attractive country for investment

 The Government intends to continue with its program of heavy investment in this area in the future.

-In this connection, the Transport and Housing Plan (PITVI) was approved which, based on an analysis of the current situation and a rigorous assessment of Spanish needs, establishes the priorities and action plans up to 2024.
+In this connection, the Infrastructure, Transport and Housing Plan (PITVI) was approved which, based on an analysis of the current situation and a rigorous assessment of Spanish needs, establishes the priorities and action plans up to 2024.
 Additionally, the Spanish government will allocate 12% of the Next Generation program to resilient ecosystems and infrastructure policies, to be implemented through projects such as the Transport, Energy and Urban Infrastructure Preservation Plan.

-As far as railway transport is concerned (where Spain has a network with 16,000 kilometers), high-speed networks have become a priority.
+As far as railway transport is concerned (where Spain has a network of almost 18,000 kilometers), high-speed networks have become a priority.

 Also noteworthy is the important network of relations with managers of railroad infrastructure in other countries, established as a result of signing cooperation protocols.
 In the context of these agreements representatives from a range of countries, such as the US and Brazil, have visited Spain to learn about its high-speed model.
-By way of example, in 2019, administrative licenses and concessions were granted to Spanish companies for their participation in the construction of railway infrastructure and equipment in countries such as Australia, the United Kingdom, the United States (Texas), Uruguay and Portugal, among others; and in the construction of the high-speed line connecting Medina and Mecca in Saudi Arabia, which came into operation on October 11, 2018.
+By way of example, since 2020, administrative licenses and concessions have been granted to Spanish companies for their participation in the construction of railway infrastructure and equipment in countries such as Australia, the United Kingdom, the United States (Dallas and Houston) and Mexico, among others.
+Additionally, Renfe operates the high-speed line connecting Medina and Mecca in Saudi Arabia.

 Regarding the deregulation of rail passenger transport services, approval was recently given to Royal Decree-law 23/2018 of December 21, 2018, which transposes the Directive developing the single European railway area, allowing access to the railway infrastructures of all Member States and reinforcing the independence and impartiality of the administrators of such infrastructures.
-As a consequence of the deregulation, it was announced in 2020 that the high-speed “low cost” [railway infrastructure] known as Avlo will begin to operate, although its inauguration was postponed until June 2021, due to the COVID-19 public health crisis.
+As a consequence of the deregulation, it was announced in 2020 that the high-speed “low cost” [railway infrastructure] known as "Avlo" would begin to operate, although its inauguration was postponed until June 2021, due to the COVID-19 public health crisis.

 Air transport links the main Spanish cities via Spain’s 46 airports, which also connect Spain to the world’s leading cities.
 Spain is a major hub for routes linking the Americas and Africa to Europe.
 The most significant investments in the pipeline are aimed at the two principal international airports in Madrid and Barcelona.
 AENA plans to invest €1,571 million up to 2026, the main objective being to increase capacity up to 80 million passengers.
 In 2020, as a consequence of the COVID-19 global health crisis, Spanish airports, like those in the rest of the world, saw a temporary drop in passenger numbers with respect to the positive evolution recorded in preceding years.
 However, the upward trend rebounded in 2021 with a 57.7% increase in passenger numbers compared to the previous year.

 The access to the high-speed rail network takes only 25 minutes from the Adolfo Suárez Madrid–Barajas International Airport; this means that travelers can easily combine both types of transport, placing Spain at the forefront of passenger transport.

-Furthermore, with over 46 international ports on the Atlantic and Mediterranean coasts, Spain boasts excellent maritime transport links, becoming a port and harbor powerhouse, only behind the Asian giants, Dubai, the US, Germany, Belgium and the Netherlands.
+Furthermore, with over 46 international ports on the Atlantic and Mediterranean coasts, Spain boasts excellent maritime transport links, becoming a port and harbor powerhouse, only behind the Asian giants, the US, Germany and the Netherlands.
 The reinforcement of short-distance maritime transport, both domestic and European, and the development of seaside motorways are some other key initiatives.
-Moreover, the Seaside Motorway between Spain and France is now operation, linking Vigo with the French port of Nantes-Saint Nazaire.
-At the same time, work is underway to recover the connection between Gijón and Nantes-Saint Nazaire, which would resume what was one of the first Spanish motorways of the sea and which operated until its closure in 2014.
-Furthermore, Spain plans to promote this type of link in the Mediterranean, through agreements with Italy and other countries, with a view to increasing the number of lines already on offer and operating with good results between the Spanish ports of Barcelona and Valencia and the Italian ports of Porto Torres, Civitavecchia, Livorno, Savona, Cagliari and Salerno.
+Moreover, the Motorway of the Sea between Spain and France is now in operation, linking Vigo with the French port of Nantes-Saint Nazaire.
+At the same time, work is underway to recover the connection between Gijón and Nantes-Saint Nazaire, which would reintroduce what was one of the first Spanish motorways of the sea and which operated until its closure in 2014.
+Furthermore, Spain plans to promote this type of link in the Mediterranean, through agreements with Italy and other countries, with a view to increasing the number of links already on offer and operating with good results between the port of Barcelona and several Italian ports.
+The ferry line between Santander and the Irish port of Cork has also been reopened.

 Spain is well equipped in terms of technological and industrial infrastructure, having seen a boom in recent years in technological parks in the leading industrial areas, as well as around universities and R&D centers.
-There are currently 63 technological parks12 housing 8,157 companies, mainly engaged in the telecommunications and IT industries, in which a large number of workers are employed in R&D activities.
+There are currently 62 technological parks11 housing 7,967 companies, mainly engaged in the telecommunications and IT industries, in which a large number of workers are employed in R&D activities.

 Also notable is Government backing for integral management of water resources, based on environmental management and recovery, more efficient use of water and planned management of risks such as droughts and flooding.
-As part of these initiatives, under Royal Decree 1/2016, the Government approved the review of the Water Plans for the Spanish River basins, following completion of the public consultation process in late 2021.
+As part of these initiatives, the Spanish government is in the process of drawing up the 2022-2027 Water Plans for the Spanish River basins, following completion of the public consultation process in late 2021.
 The main objective of the new plans is to readjust water management to the effects of climate change, reducing allocations to adapt them to climatic conditions and improve the treatment of urban waste.